A tomboy who defied early-20th-century conventions, Earhart successfully crusaded for women pilots’ place in the sky.

-Amelia Mary Earhart was born 100 years ago in Atchison, Kan., on July 24, 1897.
-She referred to herself simply as "AE," and that's what her friends called her.
-Earhart was considered a tomboy because she dared to do things that girls at the turn of the century usually did not do–she climbed trees, "belly-slammed" her sled in the snow to start it downhill, and hunted rats with a .22 rifle.
-Later, she attended a girls school in Pennsylvania and became a nurse's aide in a Toronto hospital, helping to care for wounded soldiers during World War I.
+Amelia Mary Earhart was born in Atchison, Kansas, on July 24, 1897.
+She referred to herself simply as “AE,” and that’s what her friends called her.
+Earhart was considered a tomboy because she dared to do things that girls at the turn of the century usually did not do—she climbed trees, “belly-slammed” her sled in the snow to start it downhill, and hunted rats with a .22 rifle.
+Later she attended a girls school in Pennsylvania and became a nurse’s aide in a Toronto hospital, helping to care for wounded soldiers during World War I.

 At the time Earhart was growing up, women were beginning to assert their right to enter careers traditionally reserved for men.
 She kept a scrapbook of newspaper clippings that highlighted women entering occupations in motion-picture directing, law, advertising, management and automobile mechanics.

 Her introduction to aviation came on Christmas Day 1920, when her father, a lawyer, took her to the official opening of a new airfield in Long Beach, California.
 She had her first airplane ride three days later with barnstormer Frank M. Hawks.
 “As soon as we left the ground,” she later said, “I knew I myself had to fly.”